 In order to exercise decision-making powers, an administrative body must be authorized to do so by legislation (or regulation).
 It must exercise that authority properly and fairly.
-Circumstances vary depending on the type of administrative tribunal but, at a minimum, procedural fairness means that the administrative tribunal must respect the following rules of natural justice:
+Circumstances vary depending on the type of administrative administrative tribunal government body that has decision-making power regarding an administrative matter rules of natural justice principle encompassing the right to be heard, the right to hear the case against you, and the right to reply to the case; also known as fundamental fairness tribunal but, at a minimum, procedural fairness means that the administrative tribunal must respect the following rules of natural justice: